We recognize the people who have it, and we recognize those who need it. So how can you get more?

 The Six Lessons of Wisdom

 One way to become wise is to learn from the mistakes of others.
-If you are aware and perceptive, you see and understand your lessons and the lessons of others.
+If you are aware and discerning, you see and understand your lessons and the lessons of others.
 To do this, you need good observational skills.
 Otherwise, you’ll miss the lesson.

 Wisdom Gained By Experience